Up to 60% off sofas & mattresses — limited‑time deals.

 • People who want one main sofa without constant rearranging

-• Small families or roommates
+• Small families and roommates

 Where it falls short